petermr/tigr2ess/wikimedia/wikiFactMine_documentation.md

 ![](https://github.com/petermr/tigr2ess/blob/master/wikimedia/Assest/put_query_and_run.png)

-**5.Here i use an Example of plant taxon contain"ocimum" in WFM dictionary**
+**5.Here i use an Example of plant taxon contained in "ocimum" in WFM dictionary**

 *In red highlighted are we show how query look and with blue button we can run it*